 - ½ medium Red Bell Pepper (seeds removed and cut in 1" chunks)

-- ½ medium Green Bell Peppers (seeds removed and cut in 1" chunks)
+- ½ medium Green Bell Pepper (seeds removed and cut in 1" chunks)

-- 2 ounce Sharp Cheddar Chees (see notes)
+- 2 ounce Sharp Cheddar Cheese (see notes)

 Instructions